zchuning/3DFallingBallGame/README.md

 game is different from the original version because **it's 3D**.
 The player can rotate the camera to view the floors from different angles.
 This adds infinite possibilities (and cool visual effects) to the game.

+This game is also my final project for CIS 120.

 ## Control
 Use **A** and **D** to move left and right.